Skip to main content

 There are three unit types when setting up a service in Productive:

-• Hour: Time entries and bookings created against these services generate or assume revenue directly proportionate to the price set for these services.
-For example, if each hour is valued at $150, each hour tracked or booked generates or assumes $150.
+• Hour β€” time entries and bookings generate or assume revenue directly proportionate to the service price.
+For example, if each hour is valued at $150, each approved hour tracked or booked generates or assumes $150.

-• Day: This is nearly identical to hours.
-Time entries and bookings created against these services generate or assume revenue based on your settings.
-This is set up in Settings > General, under Person-hours.
-For the purposes of this article, we will treat days as if they were hours.
+• Day β€” nearly identical to hours.
+Approved time entries and future bookings generate or assume revenue based on your settings.
+How many hours there are in a person-day is set up in Settings > General, under Person-days.

-• Piece: Time entries and bookings created against these services will never generate or assume revenue.
-However, expenses will both generate or assume revenue (based on the billing type).
+• Piece β€” time entries and bookings will never generate or assume revenue.
+Only approved expenses generate or assume revenue (based on the billing type).

 Time and Materials Services

-• By hour/day: Time entries and future bookings contribute to revenue.
+• Hour/Day β€” time entries and future bookings contribute to revenue.

-• Piece: Only expenses generate revenue.
+• Piece β€” only approved expenses generate revenue.

 Examples (click here)